 How do I know if I am resident in the UK for tax purposes?

 There is a big difference in tax treatment for residents and non-residents, so it is important to be clear about which category you fit into.
-You can read more about the differences in HM Revenue & Customs’ (HMRC) RDR1 booklet on GOV.UK.
+You can read more about the differences in HM Revenue & Customs’ (HMRC) RDR1 guidance on GOV.UK.

 The tests under the SRT are objective and depend on your specific circumstances.
 If you are leaving the UK, things start off relatively straightforwardly under the SRT in that: